Skip to main content

 Filing I-485 Supplement J

-If you are filing Form I-485 together with a Form I-140 that names you as the principal beneficiary, you do not need to file Supplement J.
+If you are filing Form I-485 together with a Form I-140, Immigrant Petition for Alien Workers, that names you as the principal beneficiary, you do not need to file Supplement J.

-If you submit Form I-485 and pay the required fee, you do not have to pay an additional fee to also file Form I-765, Application for Employment Authorization, and/or Form I-131, Application for Travel Document, for advance parole.
-You may submit these forms together.
-If you choose not to file Form I-765 and/or Form I-131 with your Form I-485, then you must submit a copy of your I-797C, Notice of Action, (also known as your receipt) as evidence that you filed Form I-485.
+If you choose not to file Form I-765 and/or Form I-131 concurrently with your Form I-485, then you must submit a copy of your Form I-797C, Notice of Action, also known as your receipt, as evidence that you filed Form I-485 when you file Form I-765 and/or Form I-131.

 Which Box to Check in Part 2 of Form I-485